A castle redisplayed

 Unfortunately Castle Drogo’s flat roof failed early on in its construction and has leaked ever since, by 2012 its steel infrastructure was under severe threat.
-We are now over half way through the project to make the castle watertight and are now about to embark on the last phase of building work continuing until 2018.
+We are now over half way through the project to make the castle watertight and are now about to embark on the last phase of building work continuing until the end of 2018.

 A vision realised

 Mr Drewe was an ambitious man, he wanted to create an imposing ancestral home situated on a granite outcrop overlooking Dartmoor.
 Castle Drogo certainly achieved this, and is a striking building, made entirely of granite complete with portcullis and arrow slits.
 It overlooks the deep Teign gorge and the view stretches to Haytor.

 Though the castle looks medieval, it was actually only finished in 1930, and the contrast between the building methods of then and now is also something that is explored in the installations.
 100 years ago stonemasons would’ve cut stone by hand, on scaffolding of wood and rope lashed together, a far cry from our modern tools and JCBs.

 MDesign an art and design group have created installations in 3 rooms telling the story of the building project from 1911 until the present day.

 They have also created a giant drip to represent the first ingress of water that Mr Drewe found in the castle.
 It is thought that the castle has been leaking since 1914, before completion, as the asphalt on the flat roof cracked very early on in the build letting water pour through the roof.